x

 "I do think it helps in athletic recruiting.
 I think definitely it helps in mainline recruiting as well as the applications are up this fall," Bastianelli said.

 This phenomenon is referred to as the "Flutie Effect," after former Boston College quarterback Doug Flutie.
-In 1984, Flutie won the Heisman Trophy as the top college football player, beat the University of Miami with a thrilling Hail Mary and led the Eagles to a Cotton Bowl victory.
+In 1984, Flutie won the Heisman Trophy as the top college football player, beating the University of Miami with a thrilling Hail Mary and led the Eagles to a Cotton Bowl victory.

 "The following couple of years, Boston College received more applications to the college than they had received.
-And I think that could happen for Indiana University, as well," Brewer said.
+And I think that could happen for Indiana University as well," Brewer said.

 Credit: Peter Morgan, AP